mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `--config`, `-c`

 Load a config file to set option value defaults.
-See an example of [what config files look like and how they work](/documentation/develop/getting-started-with-web-ext/#setting-option-defaults-in-a-configuration-file).
+See [Setting option defaults in a configuration file](/documentation/develop/getting-started-with-web-ext/#setting-option-defaults-in-a-configuration-file) for more details.

 Environment variable: `$WEB_EXT_CONFIG`
 </section>